luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='tip'></img>
-	<i>Note: Deleting workspace will not affect the underlying data.
+	<i>downloadDeleting workspace will not affect the underlying data.
 See the previous chapter to learn how to permanently delete health facilities)= on deleting record for details on how to permanently [remove health facilities](#delete-a-health-facility).</i>
 </p>

 ### Projects